markcastle/signalsharp/TASK.md

 - Need to add unit tests for JSON serialization implementations
 - Need to implement message encryption/decryption in SessionManager
 - Need to implement proper key exchange in GenerateEphemeralKeyPairAsync
+- Need to implement Double Ratchet algorithm for forward secrecy
+- Need to add proper key rotation in X3DH implementation
+- Need to implement message authentication in encryption/decryption
+- Need to add proper error handling for key agreement failures
+- Need to implement proper chain key derivation in DoubleRatchetService
+- Need to add message skipping prevention in DoubleRatchetService
+- Need to implement proper session state cleanup
+- Need to add proper error handling for invalid message MACs

 ## Future Tasks
 - [ ] Add key storage and retrieval